Optimizing magnetic coupling in lumped element superconducting resonators for molecular spin qubits

 Based on these qualitative considerations, subtracting the mirror-frequency ($\omega_{\rm r} - \Delta$) response cleanly isolates Rabi oscillations of the spin ensemble driven solely by the resonant excitation at $\omega_{\rm pump} = \Omega_{S}$.
 The result is shown in Fig. \ref{fig:oscillations2}a.
-The fit, which takes into account the total excitation time of the refocusing sequence, \emph{i.e.} $4t_{\rm pump}$, gives a Rabi frequency $\Omega_{\rm R} / 2 \pi = 2.7 \pm 0.2$ MHz and a decay time $\tau_{\rm R} = 172 \pm 18$ ns.
+The fit, which takes into account the total duration of the excitation pulse sequence, \emph{i.e.} $4t_{\rm pump}$, gives a Rabi frequency $\Omega_{\rm R} / 2 \pi = 2.7 \pm 0.2$ MHz and a decay time $\tau_{\rm R} = 172 \pm 18$ ns.
 The decay can be seen as a convolution of $T_{2}$ and of the inherent inhomogeneities of the system due to the distributions in qubit frequencies and in the coupling $G_{1}^{\rm line}$ of the spins to the driving transmission line.

-A practical way to avoid driving the cavity is the use of Gaussian shaped pulses, which lack the sidebands of the ${\rm sinc}$ function.
+A practical way to avoid driving the cavity is the use of Gaussian shaped pulses, which lack the sidebands of the ${\rm sinc}(x)$ function.
 Figure \ref{fig:oscillations2}b shows the result of repeating the time-dependent dispersive shift measurements using Gaussian excitation pulses.
 The pulse duration is defined here as $t_{\rm pump} = 2 \sigma$.
 The oscillation that was present for square pulses is gone, leaving only damped Rabi oscillations.
 A fit to an exponentially damped oscillatory function yields $\tau_{\rm R} = 151 \pm 3$ ns, and $\Omega_{\rm R} / 2 \pi = 4.44 \pm 0.04$ MHz.

 Additional support to this interpretation can be found with the help of numerical simulations of the coupled spin-LER system dynamics.
-In order to make them as realistic as possible, they take into account all relevant effects mentioned in the preceding sections: inhomogeneous spin broadening, inhomogeneous spin-photon couplings, the coupling to the transmission line, and the dissipation mechanisms of both the LER, at a rate $\kappa$, and of the spins, characterized by $1/T_1$ and $1/T_2$.
+In order to make them as realistic as possible, they take into account all relevant effects mentioned in the preceding sections: inhomogeneous spin broadening $\gamma$, inhomogeneous spin-photon couplings $G_{1,j}$, the coupling to the transmission line $G_{1,j}^{\rm line}$, and the dissipation mechanisms of both the LER, at a rate $\kappa$, and of the spins, characterized by $1/T_1$ and $1/T_2$.
 Within the standard secular approximation, the response of the combined system is described by the system of equations